snawiti/wireframing/README.md

 > 🎯 *Tool used:* Figma
 > 📌 *Wireframe focus:* [Insert feature or screen name, e.g., “Booking Confirmation Page” or “User Dashboard”]

+## 🧪 Wireframing in Practice

+### Real-World Scenario: Booking Flow Optimization

+During the early design phase of a **Booking Management System**, a low-fidelity wireframe was created to outline the user journey—from service selection to booking confirmation.

+### Problem Identified:
+Initial wireframes showed a **multi-step checkout flow** where users selected a service, picked a time, entered their personal information, and then confirmed the booking—all on separate screens.
+During wireframe review with stakeholders and test users, it became clear that:
+- Users were confused about how many steps remained.
+- Many dropped off before reaching the final confirmation.
+- Navigation between steps lacked clarity (e.g., no “Back” button or progress indicator).

+### How Wireframing Helped:
+Because the issue was identified at the **wireframe stage**, the design team:
+- Combined steps 2 and 3 into a single page to reduce friction.
+- Added a **progress bar** to show users where they were in the process.
+- Introduced clear navigation buttons (Back/Next) and summary previews.

+These changes were implemented in the updated wireframe and re-tested with users.
+Feedback was overwhelmingly positive.

+### Final Impact:
+When the product was eventually developed:
+- The revised flow reduced drop-offs by 40%.
+- Support tickets related to booking confusion decreased significantly.
+- Developers had a clear, validated structure to build from, reducing the need for redesign.

+---

+### 🎯 Conclusion

+Wireframing played a critical role in uncovering usability issues **before a single line of code was written**.
+By visualizing the user experience early, the team could identify and fix pain points quickly and cheaply.
+This not only improved the **efficiency of development** but also ensured the final product was more intuitive and user-friendly.

+> ✅ Wireframing bridges the gap between concept and execution—making it an essential part of any successful design process.